-Here are some troubleshooting tips for Reolink Go PT.
-You may check whether your camera's issue is listed below.
-If not, you may go to the Troubleshooting section to find suggestions for more issues or you may contact Reolink support for help.
+Try the troubleshooting tips for Reolink Go PT listed below to see if they will resolve your issue.
+If not, you can go to the troubleshooting section to find solutions or contact Reolink Support for help.

-If you heard the voice command "network connection failed" coming up when you configure the brand new Reolink Go PT for the first time (with the Nano SIM card installed), here are some possible causes and solutions.
+If you heard the voice command "network connection failed" coming up when you configure a brand new Reolink Go PT for the first time (with the nano SIM card installed), here are some possible causes and solutions.

-Solution: Ensure the Nano SIM card matches the requirements, please refer to Choose SIM card for Reolink 4G Cameras.
+Solution: Ensure the nano SIM card matches the requirements.
+Check out the right SIM card for Reolink 4G Cameras.

 Cause 2.
 Poor 4G signal coverage